German submarine U-459: Design

 German Type XIV submarines were shortened versions of the Type IXDs they were based on.
 U-459 had a displacement of 1688 t when at the surface and 1932 t while submerged.
 The U-boat had a total length of 67.10 m, a pressure hull length of 48.51 m, a beam of 9.35 m, a height of 11.70 m, and a draught of 6.51 m.
 The submarine was powered by two Germaniawerft supercharged four-stroke, six-cylinder diesel engines producing a total of 2800–3200 PS for use while surfaced, two Siemens-Schuckert 2 GU 345/38-8 double-acting electric motors producing a total of 750 PS for use while submerged.
 She had two shafts and two propellers.
 The boat was capable of operating at depths of up to 240 m.

 The submarine had a maximum surface speed of 14.4–14.9 kn and a maximum submerged speed of 6.2 kn.
 When submerged, the boat could operate for 120 nmi at 2 kn; when surfaced, she could travel 12350 nmi at 10 kn.
 U-459 was not fitted with torpedo tubes or deck guns, but had two 3.7 cm SK C/30 anti-aircraft guns with 2500 rounds as well as a 2 cm C/30 guns with 3000 rounds.
 The boat had a complement of fifty-three.

 Operational career

 U-459 conducted six patrols, but as a supply boat, she avoided combat.
 The submarine initially served in the 4th U-boat Flotilla, for training, before moving on to the 10th (in April 1942) and the 12th flotillas (in November of the same year), for operations.

 First and second patrols

 Having moved from Kiel to Helgoland U-459 set-off for occupied France, arriving in St. Nazaire on 15 May 1942, after traversing the north-central Atlantic.
 Her captain, von Wilamowitz-Moellendorf, was 48, one of the oldest skippers at the time.
+In April 1942 she arrived in a position approximately 500 miles north-east of Bermuda where she refuelled eleven U-Boats operating in the Caribbean and off the east coast of the USA, significantly extending their time on patrol and effect against allied shipping.

 Her second patrol began on 6 June 1942.
 It was at about this time that von Wilamowitz-Moellendorf was promoted to Korvettenkapitän.